isomithric/isomithric/README.md

 ### Promise detection

-Isomithric knows to do the final server side render when all promises returned from a function have resolved.
+Isomithric knows to do the final server side render when all promises returned from any function within an Isomithric class have resolved.

     iso class
       constructor: ->